mdscheuerell/EnvDataSci/README.md

 ## Academic integrity

 Faculty and students at the University of Washington are expected to maintain the highest standards of academic conduct, professional honesty, and personal integrity (see the [University of Washington Student Conduct Code](https://www.washington.edu/cssc/for-students/academic-misconduct/)).
 Plagiarism, cheating, and other academic misconduct are serious violations of the Student Conduct Code.
 The whole basis for this course is the notion of "open science": creating a *transparent* and *reproducible* description of your workflow.
 Thus, I have no reason to believe that anyone will violate the Student Conduct Code, but *I will have no choice* but to refer any suspected violation(s) to the College of the Environment for a Student Conduct Process hearing.
-Students who have been guilty of a violation will receive zero points for the exercise in question.
+Students who have been guilty of a violation will receive zero points for the assignment in question.

 ## Classroom conduct